spatialos/UnrealGDK/docs/content/toolbar.md

 * **Configuration**

     * **Project Root Folder**</br>
     If you're using a non-standard structure, you'll need to set this yourself.
-By default, this is empty.
-If this is left empty, then the it will default to `<ProjectFileLocation>/../spatial`.
+This is empty by default.
+If you leave it empty, it defaults to `<ProjectFileLocation>/../spatial`.

     * **Launch Configuration**</br>
     The [launch configuration file](https://docs.improbable.io/reference/13.1/shared/reference/file-formats/launch-config) (SpatialOS documentation) to use when running `spatial local launch` using the `Launch` button.